 Paddling on past the waterside houses, we land on the small beach in front of a long white building - Cafe Canna, and set about exploring the menu.
 The afternoon passes on island time - friendly words with the few locals we meet, eagles overhead and footprints in the sand.

 That evening our cafe table is stacked with Lobster - landed that afternoon from a local boat and we catch in each others eyes a knowing flash - we have definitely earned this!

-Includes meals - lunch on day one through to lunch on day 6.
-We like to source local ingredients and cook tasty meals on our trips, often supplemented with wild ingredients and eaten in wild settings - Wild Food.
+FOOD Includes meals - lunch on day one through to lunch on day 6.
 We can accommodate any dietary requirements if notified in advance.

 FREQUENTLY ASKED QUESTIONS